kyrretl/etherpad_for_the_big_screen/readme.md

 ## Using images, video or other fancy stuff

-If your institution does not support images, etc, you can go here: https://github.com/ether/etherpad-lite and scroll down to 'Try it out' and try the 'Images' link (https://image.etherpad.com/).
-Remember that this Etherpad will self destruct in 24 hours, so you should save it by downloading a html version and / or pdf when your are done using it for the day.
+If your institution does not support images, etc, you can go here: https://github.com/ether/etherpad-lite and scroll down to 'Try it out' and try the 'Images' link (and the other stuff).
+Remember that this Etherpad will self-destruct in 24 hours, so you should save it by downloading a html version and / or pdf when you ' re done using it for the day.